Your donation will support the many programs produced by the VJS!

 Jazz In The Schools is a community outreach and education program that takes place during the society’s Fall/Winter/Spring Concert Presentation Series.
 This program, originally started in 2009, enhances the music education of Greater Victoria high school students and extends the VJS’s community outreach programming beyond what is mandated.

 Pictured: Ashley Wey piano, Louis Rudner bass, Nick La Riviere trombone, and Damian Graham drums perform during Jazz In The Schools 2018.

 Through this program, the society sends local jazz artists into Greater Victoria high schools to provide free music education.
 Local students can benefit from engaging with professional jazz artists in person, workshopping with them, and seeing them perform live.

-The Victoria Jazz Society and the Leon Nagasaki Quartet will visit six different secondary schools in 2017.
+The Victoria Jazz Society and the Ashley Wey Quartet visited six different secondary schools in 2018.
 In the past, Jazz In The Schools has visited secondary schools in School Districts 61, 62, and 63.

-Jazz In The Schools is presented in 2017 with the generous support of the British Columbia Arts Council Youth Engagement Program.
+Jazz In The Schools was presented in 2018 with the generous support of the British Columbia Arts Council Youth Engagement Program.